Farmhouse Sink Made in Italy for Americans

 Last week on Renovating Bardonecchia, I confessed my cultural bias around kitchen design.
 This week I’m throwing some irony into the mix.
 The term farmhouse sink has become a bit of a joke between our Architect Roberta and myself.

 I’ve come to trust Roberta.
-Which is what made me a little worried when she had not heard the term farmhouse sink before.
-To Roberta’s credit, there’s a couple good reasons for that.
+This is what made me a little worried when she had not heard the term farmhouse sink before.
+To Roberta’s credit, there are a couple good reasons for that.
 One farmhouse sink is an English term and two, farmhouse sinks are not really a thing over here in Italy.

 Italian Home Renovation | Farmhouse Sink